d2l-ai/d2l-en/chapter_multilayer-perceptrons/dropout.md

 ## Robustness through Perturbations

-Let's think briefly about what we expect from a good statistical model.
+Let us think briefly about what we expect from a good statistical model.
 We want it to do well on unseen test data.
 One way we can accomplish this is by asking what constitutes a a 'simple' model?